Looking for an over-the-top tasty grilled vegetarian sandwich? This Grilled Buffalo Cauliflower Sandwich will blow your mind. Summer grilling win!

 This post was created in partnership with Sears.
 All opinions are our own.

 Father’s Day is almost here and I’ll be honest: I’m a terrible gift giver.
 Some people have that gift giving gene, but unfortunately it skipped me.
 This year, Sears came to us to see if Alex, cooking expert & dad extraordinaire, would curate a collection of his favorite cookware in a Father’s Day gift guide.
-Lucky for me, I got to know exactly what he wanted!
 Seeing as he’s a bit of a pyro, it’s not surprising that all of his Father’s Day gift picks had to do with fire!
 His number one pick?
 A Kenmore Wood Pellet Smoker Grill.
 It’s a grill and a smoker at the same time: what could be more manly than that?
 Keep reading for this buffalo cauliflower sandwich recipe, and more about this wood pellet grills.

 We’ve been eating buffalo cauliflower for ages as an appetizer, but never in a buffalo cauliflower sandwich–which is genius!
 The wood pellet grill brings just the touch to put this sandwich over the top.
 This one is our top pick for a plant-based or meatless Father’s Day meal on the grill…but really, we’ll be eating this buffalo cauliflower sandwich up all summer long!
 A fun side dish to serve with this sandwich: our Loaded Sweet Potato Rounds.